apereo/apereo.github.io/_posts/apereo/2018-03-30-apereo-strategy.md

  > France.

 Only do this if it's going to increase membership.
-Investing in LAMP and ESUP really should be through the lens of expected membership returns on that investment.
+Investing in LAMP and ESUP should be through the lens of expected recurring revenue returns on that investment.

 ### 6. Development Opportunities and Recognition Programs